virgili0/Virgilio/README.md

 This repository is intended to provide three **complete and organic learning paths** for the following fields:

 - Machine Learning

-- Business Intelligence
+- Business Intelligence (coming soon)

-- Cloud Computing
+- Cloud Computing (coming soon)

 You will understand both theory and be able to apply it in practice, with hands-on projects.